waze3174/AdminCommands-Palhaven/README.md

 # Palworld Admin Commands
 This is an admin mod for Palworld dedicated servers.
 Its still in early development and coded to be cleaner than the original obfuscated mod.

+Find this mod on [NexusMods](https://www.nexusmods.com/palworld/mods/2371) and [CurseForge](https://www.curseforge.com/palworld/lua-code-mods/admin-commands)!

 ## Commands

 All commands use the `!` prefix in-game.
 This can be changed in the `config/config.lua`.

+For setup guides and usage examples, see the [GUIDES](GUIDES.md).

 ### Admin Commands
 | Command | Usage | Description |